MBARI creates and globally scales the visionary technologies required to explore, map, and understand our changing ocean.

 During filming at MBARI facilities or onboard its vessels, the production company’s film crew will follow strict safety guidelines as established by the ship’s captain and/or MBARI’s safety director.

 MBARI has implemented a number of protocols to protect our staff and guests from COVID-19.
 The production company will be required to provide proof of vaccination for all crew at least one week prior to arrival on site.
-Any crew who have traveled outside the United States within the previous 10 days, regardless of method of transportation, must provide proof of a negative PCR test three days prior to arrival at MBARI.
 The day of the location shoot, prior to arriving on site, all crew must submit a self certification form confirming they have not tested positive for an active COVID-19 infection and, to the best of their knowledge, they have not come in contact with anyone that has a confirmed COVID-19 infection over the past 10 days.
 MBARI may require face masks while indoors, with exceptions granted for filming on-camera interviews.
 MBARI reserves the right to change its COVID-19 protocols depending on current case rates.

 Due to safety concerns for the unique dangers posed by at-sea operations of tethered remotely operated vehicles, MBARI doesn’t allow divers in the water with its vehicles for underwater filming.